Arizona Teacher Residency

 - Names and contact information for three recommenders

-Step 4: Selection Event: Invited candidates will meet other applicants and complete selection activities such as an interview
+Step 4: Selection Day!
+Invited candidates will meet other applicants and complete selection activities such as an interview and group discussion.

 About the Arizona Teacher Residency

 With support from Superintendent of Public Instruction Kathy Hoffman, the Arizona Department of Education, and Northern Arizona University, the Arizona K12 Center created the Arizona Teacher Residency in October 2021.
 Read more about the program's announcement in this press release from the Arizona Department of Education.